tvrbo-pro/TvrboReact/readme.md

     // ...
     console.log(appConfig.APP_NAME);

-#### Priority

-The client version will export the raw data in `app/config.client.js`.

-The server config will look for any key defined in `app/config/server-*.js`.
-If an environment variable (prefixed or not) with the same name is defined, it will override the static value.

-See `app/config/server.js` for more details.

 #### Defaults

 * In development, Webpack Dev Server exposes the port `8080`, acting as a proxy to the NodeJS server (port `3000`)
 * Otherwise, NodeJS listens on port `8080` when you start it with `make run`
-* The database is disabled.
-To enable MongoDB, edit `app/config/server-*.js` and comment/uncomment the `MONGODB_URI` and `MONGODB_TEST_URI` variables accordingly.

 ### Testing